SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 @num_bits_per_symbol.setter

-message="num_bits_per_symbol must be a positive integer")
+assert value > 0, "num_bits_per_symbol must be a positive integer"

 self._num_bits_per_symbol = int(value)